 Who is Eligible to Receive Community Support Services?

 Adult individuals who have a diagnosis of a chronic mental illness and have a documentable need for the services may be eligible.

 How are the Services Delivered?

-Each consumer has a Community Support Specialist assigned to him/her who facilitates the delivery of services for as long as needed to gain independence and stability in life situations.
+Each consumer has a Community Support Specialist assigned to the individual who facilitates the delivery of services for as long as needed to gain independence and stability in life situations.

 How are Consumers Made Aware of the Program?

 Community Support Specialists educate other agencies in the community about the program in an effort to reach potential consumers.